ZacheryKuykendall/Synthetic-Data-Generator/README.md

 Implements a retry mechanism using the `backoff` library to handle transient errors during model loading or data generation.
 This ensures that the script can recover from temporary issues, providing a more reliable data generation process.

-### 🧠 Gradient Checkpointing

-Implements gradient checkpointing to minimize GPU memory usage during the text generation process, making it possible to use larger models even with limited hardware resources.

-### 📊 Batch Processing

-Efficiently processes and writes dataset rows to CSV files in batches, reducing the overhead associated with file I/O operations and improving overall performance.

-### ⚙️ Environment Variables Customization

-Allows easy customization of model parameters, cache directories, and other settings through a `.env` file, offering flexibility in how the script is run.

-### 📝 Customizable Prompt Templates

-The prompt templates used to generate the dataset can be easily customized to suit different domains such as finance, education, or genomics, allowing the generator to adapt to a wide range of applications.

-### 🌍 Multi-Domain Flexibility

-The script can generate synthetic data for a variety of domains.
-This flexibility makes it suitable for applications in finance, education, healthcare, and more, based on user customization of prompts and contexts.

-### ⚡ Command Line Integration

-Users can pass environment variables directly via the command line to override `.env` settings, making it easy to adapt configurations without editing the file, ideal for quick testing and deployment.

 ---

 ### Environment Variables 🌱